Monday, December 9, 2013

 Feel anything?

-Dissociating served me well as a child
+Dissociating served me well as

 But as an adult it’s not the best coping style